5 Edible Seeds and Their Incredible Properties

 - Polyunsaturated fatty acids (omega 3 and 6) and monounsaturated fatty acids (omega 9)

-Similarly, they function as a complete food because of their high content of proteins and healthy fats.
+Oily seeds are edible seeds that you can extract oil from.
+Examples include sesame, sunflower, and pumpkin seeds.
+Similarly, they function as a complete food because of their high contents of proteins and healthy fats.

 Next, we’ll take a closer look at 5 edible seeds that have incredible properties.